nwf/grade/README.rst

       extra loss.

-    * The word ``commenting`` followed by (whitespace and) another ``type`` will permit the definitions of flags with argument ``!C`` which will not influence the score at all and will not print out a score modifier before the flag text in generated reports.
+    * The word ``commenting`` followed by (whitespace and) another ``type`` will permit the definitions of flags with argument ``!C``, which will not influence the score at all and will not print out a score modifier before the flag text in generated reports.

-    * The word ``zeroing`` followed by (whitespace and) another ``type`` will permit the definitions of flags with argument ``!0`` which will set the section score to zero.
+    * The word ``zeroing`` followed by (whitespace and) another ``type`` will permit the definitions of flags with score-modifier ``!0``, which will set the section score to zero.

   Some shorthands are defined: